 It was news when the world’s biggest oil company agreed to share its plans for dealing with climate change.
 A look at what we already know about Exxon’s climate strategy shows why disclosure is a savvy move.

 Technology that first comes across as a gimmick, in a few years evolves into your trusty sidekick.
 Give it a few years more, and it will stab you in the back and take your job.
 Avoid "technological unemployment" by doing what the robots can’t.
 Be human.

 Remember that really funny ad from the Super Bowl this year?
 Yeah, me neither.
 TV commercials just aren’t as funny as we’d like to remember them being.
 Fortunately, someone has discovered the secret ingredient that makes TV ads funny again: marijuana.

 Wind is a boring industry.
 We build towers, the wind blows, we harvest the energy.
-Unlike the rock-em sock-em world of oil drilling, where billion-dollar rigs can go down in flames and ice-breakers are deployed to find new supplies, wind power comes with few surprises.
+Unlike the rock-em sock-em world of oil drilling, where billion-dollar rigs can go down in flames, wind power comes with few surprises.
 In energy production, that's a good thing.

 The U.S. State Department released its long-awaited report on the Keystone XL oil pipeline, which would connect the Alberta oil sands to the Gulf of Mexico.
 If you think it’s time to break out the shovels, this is not the Keystone decision that you think it is.